Intraspecific predator interference promotes biodiversity in ecosystems: Appendix IV Scenario involving chasing pairs and interspecific interference

-where $G'(R,C_{1},C_{2}) \equiv g(R,u_{1}'(R,C_{1},C_{2}),u_{2}'(R,C_{1},C_{2}),C_{1},C_{2})$.
-Here, Eq.~\ref{omegaG11} corresponds to three unparallel surfaces and share a common point (Figures~\ref{Fig1}g and~\ref{S6}a-b).
-However, all the fixed points are unstable, and hence the consumer species cannot stably coexist at steady state (Figure~\ref{Fig1}d).
+Here, Eq.~\ref{omegaG11} corresponds to three unparallel surfaces and share a common point (Fig.~1G and Appendix-fig~\ref{S3}A).
+However, all the fixed points are unstable (Appendix-fig.~\ref{S3}F), and hence the consumer species cannot stably coexist at steady state (Fig.~1D).